 - Add the lemon juice, oil, and salt to the bowl and use your hands to mix gently so that the leaves are evenly coated.

-- Arrange the kale on the baking sheets in a single layer and put the baking sheets in the oven.
+- Arrange the kale on the baking sheets in a single layer.

-- Bake until the leaves are dry and crispy, but before they start turning dark brown, around 30-35 minutes.
+- Once the oven temperature has reached 250 degrees, put the baking sheets in the oven and bake until the leaves are dry and crispy, but before they start turning dark brown, around 30-35 minutes.
 If some are ready before the whole pan is, carefully remove them with tongs.

 - Sprinkle on the grated lemon zest and warm or at room temperature.